dotnet/standard/docs/netstandard-20/README.md

 1. We can update the existing platforms to include those APIs
-2. Perform a breaking change in .NET Standard and remove those APIs from .NET Standard 2.0 and re-introduce them in .NET Standard 2.1
+2. Perform a breaking change in .NET Standard and remove those APIs from .NET Standard 2 and re-introduce them in a later version of .NET Standard.

 At first, it seems much more logical to go with option (1).
 Unfortunately, updating existing platforms means shipping a new version of that platform.